-Lakeview Elementary School was rated an "A" school according to the Governor's A+ Plan during the 2004-2005 school year (an improvement from a "D" rating the previous year) and met Adequate Yearly Progress under the No Child Left Behind Act.
-The school was also rated number one in attendance in the School Improvement Zone and received \$100,000 in educational support grants.
+Lakeview Elementary School was again rated an "A" school according to the Governor's A+ Plan during the 2005-2006 school year and met Adequate Yearly Progress under the No Child Left Behind Act.
+The school was also rated number one in attendance in the School Improvement Zone.
 Student Case Management Executive Summary indicated that 324 referrals were submitted for General Disruptive Behavior, 197 referrals were submitted for Defiance of School Personnel's Authority, and 120 referrals were submitted for fighting.
 The report also indicates that out of the 641 referrals, 107 received an action of outdoor suspension, 103 received an action of indoor suspension, 1 received an action of expulsion, and 430 received an action to include but not limited to parent conference, referral to student services department and referral to social services.